IamVib/BikeDemandLinearRegressionAssignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
 - temperature is the most important driving factor behing the demand of shared bikes.
-One unit change in temperature increases the demand by approx 5168 units if other drivers are kept constant
+One unit change in temperature increases the demand by approx 5195 units if other drivers are kept constant
-- humidity is a negative driving factor.
-A unit increase in humidity decreases the demand by approx 2376 units if other drivers are kept constant
+- Light rain is a negative driving factor.
+A day with light rain decreases the demand by approx 2015 units if other drivers are kept constant
-- When the calendar year changed from 2018 to 2019, the demand suddenly increases by approx 1974 units if other drivers are assumed unchanged
+- When the calendar year changed from 2018 to 2019, the demand suddenly increases by approx 1981 units if other drivers are assumed unchanged
-- Similarly if a day is Saturday, or if the month is september, of if the season is summer or winter, or if its a working day - all these factors increases the demand of shared bikes
+- Similarly if the month is september, of if the season is summer or winter - all these factors increases the demand of shared bikes
-- windspeed, along with humidity, as mentioned above, decreases the demand of shared bikes
+- windspeed, humidity, cloudy weather, holiday, the month of July, or light rain as mentioned above, decreases the demand of shared bikes.
+- Model:  cnt = 1988.33 + 1981.38yr - 859.72holiday + 5195.64temp - 1500.5hum - 1646.97windspeed + 708.65summer + 1170.77winter -436.27Cloudy -2015.06Light Rain -415.6July + 835.94September
+- Adjusted R2 score on training set : 0.84, r2 score on test set: 0.805

 ## Technologies Used
 - Python - version 3.9.12